Sepultaris/vQ3Evolution/docs/UNIVERSAL_OPTIONS.md

 runtimes.
 Dimmed controls cannot enable unsupported features; an existing unsupported setting can still be switched off.

+Frame Generation has separate Off/On and multiplier controls.
+The multiplier uses integer steps from 2x to 6x, capped to the reported device/runtime limit;
+it is dimmed when FG is off or the device supports only 2x.
+Applying a changed multiplier requires a renderer restart.
+A higher console/saved request is preserved even if the runtime must use a lower value.
+Use `nvidia_info` to see the requested, configured and maximum multipliers.
+Generated presentations are not additional rendered game frames; see [verification limits](DLSS.md#multiplier-verification-2026-09-13).

 ## Operating the panel

 Use the mouse, or Tab to switch categories, Up/Down to select a row and